Best Resume Format for Any Job: Examples & Templates

 - Certified in Production and Inventory Management (CPIM) – 2018

-To make the most of this resume format, focus on unique, detailed work achievements showing steady and significant progress in your career.
+To make the most of this resume format, focus on unique, quantifiable work achievements showing steady and significant progress in your career.

 You should also highlight professional skills that fit the job description.
 Follow the lead of our expert writing tips and sample chronological resume.